 As a student-centred University, Newman's challenging yet supportive learning environment will enable you to engage with theories and concepts, discuss ideas with your tutors and become independent learners and creative thinkers able to make a difference in the world.

 Good Graduate Employment

 Ensuring the degrees offered are relevant to the modern world is also a key feature at Newman.
 All full-time degrees have a work placement module and an important part of the curriculum is developing transferable skills useful for further study or employment after graduation.
 Many of the courses at Newman are developed in consultation with employers to ensure the course content is relevant and provides transferable skills valued by graduate employers.
-Newman historically has one of the best graduate employment rates of UK universities and was ranked in the top 20 for graduate employment and teaching excellence in The Sunday Times University Guide 2012.
+Newman has one of the best graduate employment rates of UK universities and was ranked in the top 20 for graduate employment and teaching excellence in in the Destination of Leavers of Higher Education Survey 2013.

 A Modern Campus